OxCGRT/Brazil-covid-policy/README.md

 ---

 __Cite as:__ Anna Petherick, Rafael Goldszmidt, Lorena Barberia, and Beatriz Kira.
-(2020). _TITLE OF THE PAPER_.
-Blavatnik School of Government.
+(2020). _Do Brazil’s Covid-19 Government Response Measures Meet the WHO’s Criteria for Policy Easing?_.
+Blavatnik School of Government Working Paper.

 ---